 Although sometimes associated with age, breast density is more commonly tied to genetics.

-There is some concern that dense breasts may be an increased risk factor for breast cancer, but the challenge is obtaining clear mammography images for early diagnosis.
+Some concern exists around dense breasts being an increased risk factor for breast cancer but the challenge is in obtaining clear mammography images for early diagnosis.

-Dr. Siva explains, “Whether or not you have implants, the mammogram is still the safest and most recommended breast cancer screening measure.
-But women with implants should have eight mammogram images taken for the clearest idea of what's going on.”
+Regardless of if you have implants or not, mammograms are still the safest and most recommended breast cancer screening measure.
+But again, for the clearest idea of what's going on, women with implants with have eight mammogram images taken.

 The mammogram technologist will take four images (two of each breast) as a standard mammogram, and then four additional pictures while gently manipulating the implant to image the breast tissue around it.

 No matter what turns your breast health journey takes, AdventHealth is your beacon for support and expert breast health care.

 - This is why we want to make it easier for you to get your annual mammogram.
 If you are age 40 and over, have not had any breast symptoms, and have not had a mammogram in the last year, you do not need a physician’s order to get a screening mammogram.
 Learn more and schedule your mammogram today.